surafel58/Notice-Board-App-Admin/README.md

 # Notice Board App admin

-A Flutter app which is built for educational institution that is used to post different notices related with different departments (Registrar, Departments).
+A Flutter app which is built for educational institution that is used to post different notices for students related with different departments (Registrar, Departments).

 ## Tools used
 Flutter